lachrist/aran/README.md

    * In Strict mode, writing to non existing global variable.
 4. `boolean = HelperIsGlobal(name)`:
    Indicates whether an identifier is globally defined (non-enumerable properties also count).
-   This helper is inserted whenever a variable lookup reach the global scope in Aran's static scope analysis.
+   A call to this helper are inserted whenever a variable lookup reach the global scope in Aran's static scope analysis.
 5. `array = HelperIteratorRest(iterator)`:
    Pushes the remaining elements of an iterator into an array.
-   This helper is inserted to compute the value of an array pattern's rest element.
+   A call to this helper is inserted to compute the value of an array pattern's rest element.
 6. `target = HelperObjectRest(source, keys)`:
    Create an object `target` that contains the own enumerable properties of `source` safe the ones listed in `keys`.
-   This helper is inserted to computed the value of an object pattern's rest element.
+   A call to this helper is inserted to computed the value of an object pattern's rest element.
 7. `HelperObjectAssign(target, source)`:
    Similar to `Object.assign` but uses `Reflect.defineProperty` rather than `Reflect.set` on the target object.
-   This helper is inserted whenever an object expression contain a spread element.
+   A call to this helper is inserted whenever an object expression contain a spread element.

 ## Known Heisenbugs